-Karen is a highly effective practitioner in education professional development and joined the CORE Education team in 2010 after five years working in blended educational professional development and consultancy, and 13 years in teaching and middle management (Years 7-13), both in New Zealand and the UK.
+Karen joined the CORE Education team in 2010 after five years working in blended educational professional development and consultancy, and 13 years in teaching and senior management (Years 7-13), both in New Zealand and the United Kingdom.

 She has undertaken extensive consultancy work in curriculum and assessment projects for the Ministry of Education, NZQA, and for international agencies (Qatar, Fiji, Brazil).
 She has been central to the development of Enabling e-Learning, the VLN Groups social network and the e-Learning Planning Framework on behalf of the Ministry of Education.